tjphoton/CarND/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Recognition.md

 | Slippery Road			| Slippery Road      							|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly guess 14 of the 20 traffic signs, which gives an accuracy of 70%.
+This compares worse to the accuracy on the test set of 94.2%.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

+![Top 5 Prediction][image8]

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.